Kehn-Marv/Aegis/docs/splunk-blocker.md

 requires a manual flip by a Splunk sales engineer or hackathon organiser.

-## Plan A′  -  AITK Connection Management + local Ollama (LIVE)
+## Plan A′  -  AITK Connection Management + local Ollama (implemented, opt-in)

-This is the path we should have started with.
+This is the path we should have started with — and the one we **did not complete on our trial box** after the SLIM connection failed.
 AITK 5.6+ supports **user-defined LLM connections**, and Ollama is one of the supported provider types out of the box (per the Lantern doc *Leveraging generative AI capability in security operations with the AITK*,